nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-05-ihandlerfactory/index.md

 ---
 title: IHandlerFactory
-description: "Discover how to implement a BlogRedirectHandler in ASP.NET to manage URL redirects effectively, ensuring a smooth transition for your users."
+description: Discover how to implement a BlogRedirectHandler in ASP.NET to manage URL redirects effectively, ensuring a smooth transition for your users.
 date: 2008-08-05
 creator: Martin Hinshelwood
 id: "214"